 The table below, which is an integration of NPP milestones phases and milestones and the environmental activities upon each phase, gives general guideline to the ESMMP.
-The figure was adopted from, IAEA's guide on Managing Environmental Impact Assessment for Construction and Operation in New Nuclear Power Programmes (Series No. NG-T-3.11) (IAEA, 2014).
+The figure was adopted from, IAEA's guide on Managing Environmental Impact Assessment for Construction and Operation in New Nuclear Power Programmes (Series No. NG-T-3.11 - Managing Environmental Impact Assessment for Construction and Operation in New Nuclear Power Programmes) (IAEA, 2014).